vtex/shoreline/packages/admin-ui-docs/docs/components/pagination.md

 ## State objects

 The pagination state object is composed of the `currentPage` prop and the `range` prop.
-The `currentPage` is a number and its value is paginations current page, and the `range` is an array that contains two numbers with the beginning and the end of the current page in relation to the current page and the total amount of items in the collection.
+The `currentPage` is a number and its value is the current page, and `range` is an array that contains two numbers with the beginning and the end item index of the current page.

 ### usePaginationState

 For convenience, we also provide a hook that already implements the state logic for you.
-You should pass the hook return to the `state` property.
+You should pass the hook's return to the `state` property.

-#### Parameter
+#### Parameters

 | Name         | Type                                                                    | Description                                                                        | Required | Default                              |
 | ------------ | ----------------------------------------------------------------------- | ---------------------------------------------------------------------------------- | -------- | ------------------------------------ |